-TTUHSC El Paso Gayle Greve Hunt School of Nursing
+TTUHSC El Paso Gayle Greve Hunt School of Nursing Dean of Nursing Message

-Nursing Dean Message

 Congratulations on your admission to the Gayle Greve Hunt School of Nursing.
 Welcome!
 The GGHSON prides itself in providing excellence in nursing education to prepare our students to meet the challenges of today's complex healthcare environments.